pengKiina/KeypartX/README.md

 KeypartX: a graph-based approach to represent perception (text in general) by key parts of speech.
 KeypartX solved the coherence crux that current topic modeling algorithms are trying to deal with but failed.
-KeypartX extract the topics from text corpus syntactically, semantically and pragmatically instead of a meaningless combination of words from topic modeling.
+KeypartX extracts the topics from text corpus syntactically, semantically and pragmatically instead of a meaningless combination of words from topic modeling.

 ## Installation